aka: The Rage Carrie 2

 - American Accents: Sissy Spacek's Texan accent comes through loud and clear in the 1976 film.
 "If ah concentrate hard enough, ah can move things!"

-- Anti-Hero: Classical Anti-Hero in most of the movie, Nominal Hero or Villain Protagonist in the end.
+- Anti-Hero: Classical Anti-Hero in most of the movie, Nominal Hero or Tragic Villain in the end.

 - Anti-Villain: The Woobie variety.